 Join us for these family events celebrating Aboriginal and Torres Strait Islander cultures.
 Sessions are presented by the Logan District Aboriginal and Torres Strait Islander Corporation for Elders.

-The Nyeumba-Meta reading circle is a free book club that meets on the third Tuesday of each month at Logan Central Library at 5pm.
+The Nyeumba-Meta reading circle is a free book club that meets monthly at Logan Central Library.

 This book club is committed to raising awareness of the shared history of Aboriginal and Torres Strait Islander peoples.
 The group does this by reading texts written by or which present the views of Indigenous Australians.
 It is also an important way for people to learn about the oral history of the indigenous culture – whether indigenous or not.